aimenkhakwani/bike-index/README.md

 ## Description

 This app takes prompts the user for a color, and then using the Bike Index API, shows all of the bikes registered with that color.
-Also shows bike name, id, serial number, manufacturer name, frame model, and a true if it stolen.
+The app also shows each bike's name, id, serial number, manufacturer name, frame model, and a true if it stolen.
 **Does not require an API key**

 ## Setup/Installation Requirements

 * Clone the repository
 * Using the command line, navigate to the project's root directory
-* Take '.env' out of the .gitignore file
-* Add (exports.apiKey = "";) to the .env file without parens, and add an api key in the double quotes
 * Install node dependencies by running $ npm install
 * Install bower dependencies by running $ bower install
 * Build the files by running $ gulp build
-* Open index.html to view application in browser
+* Run $ gulp serve to view file in browser

 ## Known Bugs

-_None_
+* After running $ gulp build and viewing index.html in the browser, the bike's without images do not show the png bike icon.
+Instead they show the default icon when the image path is not correct.
+However when viewing the app with $gulp serve, all the images show up.

 ## Technologies Used